Back to All Events

 Time: 2:00–5:00 pm

-Join us in the gallery for a closing program marking the final week of Boomerang, Jairo Sosa’s exhibition.
-Culinary worker, storyteller, and ethnographer Chef Tamarindo of Papitropical will serve small bites that draw upon the themes of resilience and legacy present in the show.
+Join us in the gallery for a closing program that marks the final week of Boomerang, Jairo Sosa’s exhibition at CUE.
+Culinary worker, storyteller, and ethnographer Chef Tamarindo (@papitropical) will serve small bites that draw upon the themes of resilience and legacy present in the show.
 Chef Tamarindo’s dishes fuse Caribbean and coastal Ecuadorian traditions with inventive touches.
 His food carries stories of migration, resilience, and survival, honoring the people and practices that sustain these cultures.

-The food will be accompanied by drinks from The Bronx Brewery, whose mission is rooted in community, creativity, and inclusivity—reflecting the rich creative scene of The Bronx and inspiring connection across New York City.
+Throughout the event, guests will enjoy drinks generously provided by The Bronx Brewery, whose mission is rooted in community, creativity, and inclusivity, reflecting the rich creative scene of The Bronx and inspiring connection across New York City.

 About the Participants